mattrussi/gitlab-com-runbooks/howto/yubikey.md

 echo
 ```

-On Linux modify the `gpg-agent` with the following: `gpgconf --launch gpg-agent`
+On Linux modify the `gpg-agent --daemon` with the following: `gpg-connect-agent reloadagent /bye`

 ## Personal Cleanup
 * If you have anything inside of your own dot files or system configuration that